Christian-Placencia/Christian-Placencia/README.md

 - 👋 Hi, I’m @Christian-Placencia
-- 👀 I’m interested in Data Science, Machine Learning and Game Design
+- 👀 I’m interested in Game Development, Data Science and Machine Learning
 - 🌱 I’m currently learning Computer Engineering
 - 💞️ I’m looking to collaborate on small games to get me started on the medium
 - 📫 How to reach me ...